mcquo011/Regex-Tutorial/develop/gist-template.md

 ## Summary

 I will describe the regular expression (regex) for matching email addresses.
 The regex pattern matches the typical email format, consisting of a username, the @ symbol, and a domain name.
 I will explain how the regex works and the different components of it.
-Here is the code snippet for the regex:
+Here is the code for the regex:

 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/